 The Council on Environmental Quality (CEQ) is set to release a new proposed rule further modifying the National Environmental Policy Act’s (NEPA) Implementing Regulations found in Title 40, Chapter Five of the Code of Federal Regulations (CFR).
 This upcoming release is “Phase 2” of CEQ’s multi-phased approach to revising the NEPA regulations.
 Although it is unclear exactly what effect the Phase 2 changes will have on Environmental Assessments for Food Contact Notifications (FCNs) submitted to the U.S.

-The U.S. Food and Drug Administration (FDA) recently added four new substances to its Inventory of Effective Food Contact Substances (FCS) Notifications.
+The U.S. Food and Drug Administration (FDA) recently added ten new substances to its Inventory of Effective Food Contact Substances (FCS) Notifications.
 The newly listed substances and the manufacturers are listed below.